Drying Flowers for Resin Castings

 For small delicate flowers or petals the simple way of placing them in a book for a few weeks, will work best.

-For your larger flowers like roses, that you do not want to press, you can use Silica Beads.
-This will remove all the moisture from the flower in a week or so, without losing its original form.
+For your larger flowers like roses, that you do not want to press, you can use Silica Powder.
+This will remove all the moisture from the flower with in a few days to a few weeks, without losing its original form.

 For hardy flowers like a Protea, we would suggest hanging them upside down on a string for a few weeks.

-Drying flowers using our Silica Beads can not be any simpler.
+Drying flowers using our Silica Powder can not be any simpler.

 Drying time does depend on the flower.
-When removing the flower from the Silica Beads, be careful not to damage the now dry and fragile flower.
+When removing the flower from the silica, be careful not to damage the now dry and fragile flower.
+The Silica Powder is extremely fine and will not leave indents on your flower petals.
+Use a soft paint brush to dust off the silica from your flower.